jasonaaronwilson/c-armyknife-lib/src-doc/string-alist.md

 # @file string-alist.c

-A simple map between a string with a pointer to some other data-structure.
+An association list (a type of map) from a string to a value_t.

 ## @function alist_delete